On this page:

 Scientific name: Seriola lalandi lalandi

-Māori names: kahu, haku
+Māori names: haku

-Yellowtail kingfish are widely distributed throughout the warm–temperate waters of the southern hemisphere.
-New Zealand kingfish, also known as kingi or yellowtail, are found from the Kermadec Islands to Banks Peninsula during the summer months.
-In the wild they can reach 1.7 m in length and weigh 56 kg.
-Their long and streamlined bodies are greeny blue on the dorsal surface shading to silvery white beneath.
-The common name “yellowtail” comes from their bright yellow fins (particularly the caudal fin), but they also have a distinctive golden brown stripe running laterally from the snout to the tail.
-They are rapacious carnivores, feeding mainly on small pelagic fish such as trevally, piper and garfish.
+Yellowtail kingfish are found throughout the warm–temperate waters of the southern hemisphere.
+Yellowtail kingfish, also known as haku, kingi or yellowtail, is found in New Zealand from the Kermadec Islands to Banks Peninsula during the summer months.
+In the wild they can reach 1.7 m in length and weigh up to 56 kg.
+The common name “yellowtail” comes from their bright yellow fins but they also have a distinctive golden-brown stripe running from the snout to the tail.
+They feed mainly on small fish such as trevally, piper and garfish.
 Kingfish is a traditional food source for Māori and a highly valued recreational species.
-New Zealand currently holds the most International Game Fish Association (IGFA) world records.
+New Zealand currently holds the most International Game Fish Association (IGFA) world records for this species.

 How are kingfish farmed?

-How is NIWA research helping kingfish aquaculture?
+How is NIWA research helping sustainable kingfish aquaculture?

 We have developed commercial-scale hatchery production technology for kingfish that will allow New Zealand to capitalise on this potentially lucrative opportunity.
-Our hatchery at the Northland Marine Research Centre (NMRC) at Ruakākā, can consistently produce 500,000 kingfish fingerlings per year from our facility in Northland, which would meet the needs of the early stages of an industry in New Zealand.
+Our hatchery at the Northland Marine Research Centre (NMRC) at Ruakākā, can consistently produce 500,000 kingfish fingerlings per year, far exceeding i the needs of the early stages of an industry in New Zealand.
 We have also developed the necessary broodstock resources to maintain a sustainable industry.
 Our selective breeding programme which started with wild-caught fish now consists of over 60 families of captive-bred broodstock spread over three year classes.